psycook/cv-utilities/StartingPrompt.md

 # It should take the following parameters:

- - apiKey - a uid that provides minimal protection for the function.
-It should return 401 - Unauthorised if the key is not present or incorrect
  - url - The homepage URL to search from

 # It should return the following status codes and fields

-**It should return 401 - Unauthorised if the key is not present or incorrect**
- - statusCode - 401
- - statusCodeDescription - Unauthorized

 **A successful (200) call should return the following fields**
  - documentName - the filename of the document